 Photo tagging has also gotten a big upgrade.
 From the blog post:

-with the publish_stream permission. - Finally you can update the position of an existing tag for a particular user in the photo by issuing a
+• Finally you can update the position of an existing tag for a particular user in the photo by issuing a HTTP POST request to /PHOTO_ID/tags/USER_ID or PHOTO_ID/tags?to=USER_IDwith updated x and y coordinates with the publish_stream permission.

 The company is also reminding developers that it’s now processing Credits payouts via PayPal, and it’s asking them to Like the “Facebook+Games” Page to track official game-related information.